 All people working in the non-public areas of Parliament House must have a current, valid pass.
 Full time Press Gallery passes are issued to individuals by the Parliament House Pass Office after acceptance from the Press Gallery committee.
 The criteria that the committee looks at when deciding on a new application is primarily around the applicant’s and their organisation’s reporting on issues of federal politics.

-To join the Federal Parliamentary Press Gallery you must first write to the President of the Press Gallery (currently this position is vacant) to apply for membership.
+To join the Federal Parliamentary Press Gallery you must first write to the President of the Press Gallery, currently David Crowe, to apply for membership.

 Your letter should set out your credentials for joining the Press Gallery.